 Junior Kindergartners explore math manipulatives through independent and guided activities, learning concepts such as patterns, measurement, sorting, classifying, and counting.
 Junior Kindergartners are encouraged to make guesses, test hypotheses, experiment, and explore in their detailed project work, as well as throughout their days.

 Junior Kindergarteners participate in a variety of special subjects.
-From learning various poses in Yoga and Mindfulness to learning vocabulary in Spanish to listening to stories in Library to playing the ukelele and singing songs in Music, our Junior Kindergarteners engage in activities that help instill a lifelong love of learning.
+From learning various poses in Yoga and Mindfulness to learning vocabulary in Spanish to listening to stories in Library to playing the ukulele and singing songs in Music, our Junior Kindergarteners engage in activities that help instill a lifelong love of learning.

 As the oldest students in the school, Junior Kindergartens enjoy privileges, such as checking books out of the Library.
 They have responsibilities, such as taking school attendance.
 Most importantly, they are leaders of our school.
 This distinctive position is a source of tremendous pride – and a foundation for self-assurance that will accompany them to their next school.